fchacks/after-school-reg/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+<-->
+If there are any errors starting the web server, make sure react is installed.
+### `npm i react`
+node_modules is not uploaded so this is most likely the case.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\